SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 And now we find Dugin -- in reality, not in imagination -- at the center of world events.

-## Dugin's view of Russian civilian casualties
+## Dugin on Russian civilian casualties

 On another note, earlier this year Dugin shared his views about Russian victims of the Ukraine war.
 The context was an interview conducted by a Russian journalist.
 In the interview, <a href="https://www.memri.org/reports/purported-putin-whisperer-dugin-solar-putin-must-mobilize-entire-russian-people-win-struggle" target="blank">translated by Memri.org</a>, Dugin seems to view Russian civilian casualties as "certain technological problems" with "the reunion."
 Here's a passage from the interview: